panda-re/panda/panda/plugins/scissors/README.md

 If you don't know what starting and ending instruction count contains your region of interest, you can use QEMU's debug output to determine it.
 Running a replay with `-d in_asm,rr` will print the rr instruction counts of each guest instruction.

+The plugin can handle both the old and new record and replay format.
+The file produced by the plugin will be in the new rr2 format.

 Arguments
 ---------